Floriannue/CORApy/readme.md

 2. Compare numerical Results and precision
 3. Verify edge case handling
 4. Check documentation completeness
-5. Translated code or test can be wrong therefore compare against matlab codebase and manual
+5. Translated code or test can be wrong therefore compare against the matlab codebase and manual
-6. (FLAG=False) if flag is true you can create and run matlab files to compare you translation results against the original
+6. if matlab is installed, create an example for the matlab source and your python translation so you can compare the results directly

 #### Self-Correction Template:
  ```